hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 "Thus, from early on, Konpira's development as an attractive site of worship proceeded in tandem with the popularity of its markets and entertainments.
 In the phenomenon common to pilgrimates sites in Japan and around the world, Mt.
 Zozu and its gods grew amid a bustling pilgrimage economy of entertainments and commerce: performances, prostitution, and gambling proved as integral to the growth of the sites as amulets and worship (3)"
 "The priests of Konkoin catered to such demand for entertainment in order to raise both the income and the status of the sacred domain" (5) Thal mentions the lavish festivals and parades, The support of Konpira offered social benefits as well.
 Thal describes how the supporting domain families, Matsudaira and Kyogoku, mutually benefited all parties, "weaving the sacred domain of Konpira [...] into an expanding network of personal, economic, and ritual relationships"

+"Encouraged by entrepreneurs in the pilgrimage business and in the media, the cult of Konpira grew throughout the 1700s and early 1800s, eventually forming a prominent part of popular nineteenth-century culture" (99)

+"By the early 1800s, pilgrimage to Konpira  began to rival pilgrimage to Ise, with as many as half the pilgrims to Ise continuing on to visit Konpira, and large numbers traveling to Konpira from western Japan as well" (102)

+"growth of the pilgrimage to Konpira seems to have relied as much on business owners as it did on priests affiliated with the site" (102)
 ##### Authorities' tolerance in Shikoku pilgrimage ( #Kouame_1997)
 "the case of Shikoku could provide an example of the degree of tolerance seen in an administration renowned for its severity and the degree of flexibility of a social system known for its rigidity" ( #Kouame_1997, 414).